 The Hours Graph visualizes all logged project hours for a specific timeframe.
 You can instantly see where a project was most and least active, and where it began and finished.

 This gives you a visual overview of each user’s project contribution.
 Filter down to just one user or compare numbers for everyone involved in the project.

 Total logged hours appear in order of most to least logged hours, but you can reverse the order by hitting the arrow near ‘Total logged hours’.
 You can also see the total logged money based on the user’s hourly rate and total hours logged on the project.

 Tags Chart 🔖

 Tags help you understand how much time and money have been logged on a project phase, and gives you the insight you need to create better project proposals.
 If you know a particular project phase tends to take 50 hours, you can forecast a more accurate proposal for future projects.
 Fewer surprise costs and a happier client!

 - Name of Parent and Child tag

 The project Reports tab shows an overview of the project data for active users only.
 This includes the Hours Graph to give you a visual overview of logged hours, the data for each user assigned to the project, and a breakdown of tags (or phases) of the project.

-If you want to report on active and deleted users or plan to generate a project report on a regular basis, you can create a saved report template to prevent you from selecting your preferences each time.
+If you want to report on active and deleted users, or plan to generate a project report on a regular basis, you can create a saved report template to prevent you from duplicating effort.

 Just click on the quick action menu or “…” in the upper right-hand corner of the individual project page and choose ‘Open in Reports’.
 This will auto-populate the projects hours graph, users chart and tags chart, based on the time frame you’ve selected in the project's page.